Disclaimer

 Keep detailed records of all travel: entry/exit stamps, boarding passes, travel receipts

-Provide comprehensive supporting documents: tax returns, employment letters, school records
+Provide full supporting documents: tax returns, employment letters, school records

 Ensure photos meet all technical specifications (size, background, recent)